d8bhatta/deleteOlderMagentoQuotes/README.md

 The script can be directly run without any arguments  like
 $ php quote_cleaner.php

 If we run without any arguments, it takes default values from code.
-Default values are limit = 50000 ( delete 50000 records at a time) regQuotes = 60 ( in days) anonQuotes = 30 ( in days)
+Default values are  <br>
+limit = 50000 ( delete 50000 records at a time)
+regQuotes = 60 ( in days)
+anonQuotes = 30 ( in days)